 Students are required to successfully complete 30 units of academic coursework including all supervised experiential learning and associated assessments such as assignments, exams, case studies, and presentations.
 Documentation that students have met established competencies is maintained through the student's progression through the program.
+Students will be permitted to graduate upon successful completion of the Applied Nutrition - Dietetics Graduate Program requirements, which include completion of 30 units of required coursework with a grade of C or better, overall GPA of > 3.0, and completion of at least 1000 hours of supervised experiential learning.
+The program takes 1 year to complete (Summer, Fall and Spring semesters).
+Once the degree is posted in UAccess student records, students will receive their verification statements.

 - 1. Each supervised experiential learning component includes a set of competencies in which students must demonstrate proficiency.
 Formal evaluations will be provided to students as they progress through the program.
 Self-evaluations will also be required at the end of each rotation. - 2.
 If a student is unable to demonstrate proficiency in a specific set of competencies, the student will receive additional time not to exceed one month.
-The maximum time allowed to complete all supervised experiential learning and meet competencies is 1.5 years. - 3.
-Graded assessments and preceptor evaluations will be utilized to assess proficiency of required competencies.
+The maximum time allowed to complete all supervised experiential learning and meet competencies is 1.5 years.

+3. Graded assessments and preceptor evaluations will be utilized to assess proficiency of required competencies.